bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 * `EnvKey`: it represents the input's key in the step model
 * `ChildOptionMap`: the map of the subsequent options if the user chooses a given value for the option

 For example, let's see a scenario where you choose a value for the `Scheme` input.
+You will have a `value_map` in the `options`.
 The possible values are:

 * `SchemeWithTest`
 * `SchemeWithoutTest`

 By choosing `SchemeWithTest`, the next option will be related to the simulator used to perform the test.

 By choosing `SchemeWithoutTest`, the next option will be about the export method for the .ipa file.

 {% raw %}
 ```JSON
 {
     "title": "Scheme",